 I will keep signing as Franco Alemán in my blogging life -though in other types of contributions I might be using my real name in some occasions-, but now you'll know who's behind the pseudonym.
 Of course, I wouldn't want to end this post without thanking so many people for their support: reading, commenting, linking, emailing tips.
 Also to those who respectfully criticized me, since they helped me to think deeper and, therefore, to improve.
 Thanks to you all; and stay tuned, because this is going to be more exciting than ever!

-UPDATE (October 29, 2007): I'm honored to having been promoted to Supervising Editor.
+UPDATE (October 29, 2007): I'm honored for having been promoted to Supervising Editor.

 UPDATE (November 7, 2008): After three fascinating years, it was time to move on: I have departed Pajamas Media.
 I wish them nothing but the best, of course.